micrictor/micrictor.github.io/_posts/2021-02-15-DeepRacer.md

     return float(reward)
 ```

 I also turn the "Stop time", the maximum time training will occur, down to 15 minutes.
-I'll be suprised if it takes this long, but I'm trying to get the most out of the [ten hours of training in the free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23trial&awsm.page-all-free-tier=1&awsf.Free%20Tier%20Categories=categories%23ai-ml&all-free-tier.q=deepracer&all-free-tier.q_operator=AND).
+I'll be surprised if it takes this long, but I'm trying to get the most out of the [ten hours of training in the free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23trial&awsm.page-all-free-tier=1&awsf.Free%20Tier%20Categories=categories%23ai-ml&all-free-tier.q=deepracer&all-free-tier.q_operator=AND).

 ### Results